How much do you know about “dabbing”?

 Smoke vs. vapor

-Studies exist comparing the carcinogenic effects of cannabis and tobacco, but there have yet to be any that compare smoking and dabbing.
+Studies exist comparing the carcinogenic effects of , but there have yet to be any that compare smoking and dabbing.

 Gieringer notes that like with tobacco, there are differences in composition between marijuana smoke and vapor.